 The test began with our portable fridge at room temperature which was about 70F degrees.
 I loaded a few large bottles of apple juice and a tall Nalgene water bottle just to take up some air and be able to test how cold everything is.
 The Jackery 160 power station and the Jackery 60w solar panel are the smallest and cheapest options in Jackery’s lineup so I was curious to see how this pair would perform.

-About our portable fridge for camping
+Our portable fridge for camping

 My Kalamera portable fridge is very efficient and has multiple power-saving modes to handle any situation.
 Just to give this setup the stress test we have the fridge in MAX mode for the least power efficiency and best cooling power.
 While this fridge can go into FREEZE mode, I have never used it for freezing items.
 We have the target temperature set to 29F degrees and it typically dips below that to allow the fridge to utilize its insulation capabilities.